 Here’s the text and picture diary in case the video wasn’t enough:

-After such a amazing start to our trip, it was hard to leave but we were able to drag ourselves away to head to the coast.
-We drove through some of Namibia’s beach towns, stopped in Walvis Bay and opted to stay the night in Swakopmund so we could get an early start to the Skeleton Coast.
-It ended up being mystical dreamy endless beach of beautiful nothingness… so we drove right on through and eventually found ourselves in Etosha National Park.
+SKELETON COAST After such an amazing start to our trip, it was hard to leave but we were able to drag ourselves away to head to the coast.
+We drove through some of Namibia’s beach towns, stopped in Walvis Bay, and opted to stay the night in Swakopmund so we could get an early start to the Skeleton Coast.
+It ended up being a mystical dreamy endless beach of beautiful nothingness… so we drove right on through and eventually found ourselves in Etosha National Park.

-After sever days of 40+ hours of driving and a few bottles of wine, it was time sadly time to go home.
+After several days of 40+ hours of driving and several bottles of wine, it was time sadly time to go home.